Magnification (album)

-Magnification is the nineteenth studio album by the English progressive rock band Yes, released on 10 September 2001 by Eagle Records.
-It is their only album recorded as a four-piece band (with no keyboardist), and their final album to feature founding member Jon Anderson on vocals.
-At the departure of keyboardist Igor Khoroshev in 2000, the band agreed to record a new studio album with orchestral arrangements, something they had not done since their second album, Time and a Word in 1970.
+Magnification is the 19th studio album by the English progressive rock band Yes, released on 10 September 2001 by Eagle Records.
+It is their only album recorded both as a four-piece band and without a keyboardist (though drummer Alan White plays piano on select tracks), and their last album to feature founding member and lead vocalist Jon Anderson.
+Following the departure of keyboardist Igor Khoroshev, the band decided to record a new studio album with orchestral arrangements for the first time since Time and a Word (1970).
 The album was recorded and mixed using Pro Tools with producer Tim Weidner and orchestral arrangements by Larry Groupé conducting the San Diego Symphony Orchestra.
-Alan White played acoustic piano on the studio tracks, there were no other keyboards used.

 Magnification received mixed reviews from music critics upon release and became one of the band's lowest selling albums, reaching number 71 on the UK Albums Chart and number 186 on the Billboard 200.
-It's North American release featured a simultaneous release on CD and DVD-Audio formats, the latter with a 5.1 surround sound mix.
+Its North American release featured a simultaneous release on CD and DVD-Audio formats, the latter with a 5.1 surround sound mix.
 The album was reissued several times from 2001 to 2004, each with a bonus disc containing previously unreleased live tracks.
 Yes promoted the album with their Yes Symphonic Tour that covered the United States and Europe which featured the band, touring with keyboardist Tom Brislin, and an orchestra on stage.